 - Not forced or over-optimized

 Google strongly favors editorial links because they reflect real-world trust.
-This is why SEO teams at Intolink design link strategies that aim to earn editorial-style placements, even when links are acquired through outreach.
+This is why strong SEO strategies aim to earn editorial-style placements, even when links are initially acquired through outreach.

 Manual vs Editorial Link Building—Key Differences